wookayin/tensorflow-talk-debugging/slides/main.md

 - This talk is NOT about how to debug your *ML/DL model* .gray[(e.g. my model is not fitting well)], but about how to debug your TF codes *in a programming perspective*
-- I had to assume that the audience is somewhat familiar with basics of Tensorflow and Deep Learning;
+- I had to assume that the audience is somewhat familiar with basics of TensorFlow and Deep Learning;
-  it would be very good if you have an experience to write a Tensorflow code by yourself
+  it would be very good if you have an experience to write a TensorFlow code by yourself
 - Questions are highly welcomed!
 Please feel free to interrupt!

 ---

 template: inverse

 # Debugging?

 ---

-## Debugging Tensorflow Application is ...
+## Debugging TensorFlow Application is ...

 --